insightbuilder/ui_for_agents/README.md

-# ui_for_agents
+# UI Frameworks for Agents

-Repo contains the code used for testing multiple UI frameworks, or Agent Frameworks with inbuilt UI feature.
+Repo contains the code used for testing multiple
+UI frameworks, or Agent Frameworks with inbuilt UI feature.